botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 will be relatively low.
 After the network is sure the bot with the new HEAD isn't going to blow up, the sloth factor can be lowered.

-A change to the sloth factor can originate at the clerk, which then relays the change order (only to those dispatchers matching one of the HEADs condition, if there is one associated with the change order
+A change to the sloth factor can originate (SFCO) at the clerk, which then relays the change order to dispatchers (only to those dispatchers matching one of the HEADs condition, if there is one associated with the change order), OR a SFCO can originate at a dispatcher, which then propagates the change order only to its dispatch class.

 Sloth factor change order
  - does this change order apply to